LiquidChurch/lqd-messages/README.md

 ## Description ##
 A message/sermon plugin for WordPress.

-**Please note:** you will need to run `composer install` in order to fetch the dependencies for this plugin/library.

 ## Documentation

 [Check out the GC-Sermons wiki](https://github.com/jtsternberg/GC-Sermons/wiki) for usage till we get ours up and running.